-Hawke Street, Portsmouth, United Kingdom where he lived near
+Hawke Street, Portsmouth, United Kingdom where they lived near

 In this building in 1859 and 1860 the novelist Charles Dickens (1812-1870) gave selected readings from his many works

-New Theatre, Kingston Square, Hull, United Kingdom where he gave selected readings from his many works (1859-1860)
+New Theatre, Kingston Square, Hull, United Kingdom where they gave selected readings from his many works (1859-1860)

 Prolific journalist, novelist and, for one day in 1860 Liverpool police constable Charles Dickens born Portsea 1812 died Gad's Hill, Kent 1870 Liverpool lies in my heart second only to London so wrote Dickens, whose first visit was in 1838.
 From 1842 until 1869, he was a frequent visitor, giving readings from his novels, usually to large audiences at St George's Hall, also at the former Masque Theatre, Duke Street.
 In 1860 he was sworn in as a constable for 'research purposes'

-1 Campbell Square, Liverpool, United Kingdom where he sworn in as a constable (1860)
+1 Campbell Square, Liverpool, United Kingdom where they sworn in as a constable (1860)

 1835-1837 Liverpool Mechanics' Institution Designed by A. H. Holme Charles Dickens gave readings here

-Star Hill, Rochester, United Kingdom where he visited
+Star Hill, Rochester, United Kingdom where they visited

 Watts' Charity Charles Dickens visited Watts' Charity on May 11th, 1854, and subsequently wrote "The Seven Poor Travellers".

-High Street, Rochester, United Kingdom where he visited (1854)
+High Street, Rochester, United Kingdom where they visited (1854)

 Mr. Tope's This was the home of Mr. Tope, the chief verger of the cathedral in "The Mystery of Edwin Drood".
 It is the last building mentioned in the writings of Charles Dickens.

-High Street, Rochester, United Kingdom where he mentioned in The Mystery of Edwin Drood
+High Street, Rochester, United Kingdom where they mentioned in The Mystery of Edwin Drood

 Charles Dickens 1812-1870 author of The Pickwick Papers stayed here

-The Angel Hotel, Angel Hill, Bury St Edmunds, United Kingdom where he stayed
+The Angel Hotel, Angel Hill, Bury St Edmunds, United Kingdom where they stayed

 Charles Dickens 1812-1870 was a frequent visitor to the Bedford Hotel which stood on this site until 1964

-Holiday Inn Hotel (former Bedford Hotel), 137 Kings Road, Brighton, United Kingdom where he stayed
+Holiday Inn Hotel (former Bedford Hotel), 137 Kings Road, Brighton, United Kingdom where they stayed